hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 out of cooperative multithreading by overriding `isCooperative()` to return `false`.
 Jet will then start a dedicated thread for it.

-#### Cooperative processors
+#### Requirements on a cooperative Processor

 To maintain good overall throughput, a cooperative processor must take care not to hog the thread for too long (a rule of thumb is up to a millisecond at a time).
-Jet is designed in a way that besides sources or sinks, all intermediate processors should be cooperative.

-#### Non-cooperative Processor

-For some parts of a Jet job, blocking or otherwise long-running operations cannot be avoided.
-Typically this happens on sources and sinks because they interact with the environment over I/O channels which don't offer non-blocking APIs.
-A blocking operation is very likely to violate the requirements on cooperative processors.
-To accommodate these special cases, Jet allows a processor to declare itself "non-cooperative" and get its own Java thread.
+Jet's design strongly favors cooperative processors and most processors can and should be implemented to fit these requirements.
+The major exception are sources and sinks because they often have no choice but calling into blocking I/O APIs.

 ### Outbox